R0Xofficial/android_device_samsung_r8q/README.md

-# Unofficial TWRP Device Tree for Samsung Galaxy S20 FE 5G (work in progress)
+# Unofficial TWRP Device Tree for Samsung Galaxy S20 FE 5G

 The Galaxy S20 FE 5G (codenamed _"r8q"_) is an flagship-range smartphone from Samsung.